-Protection: Indigenous peoples and Afro-Colombians in western Colombia are particularly at risk of forced displacement and human rights abuses due to the presence of armed groups.
-Landmines are present in about 45 percent of Colombia's municipalities.
+Protection: Indigenous peoples and Afro-Colombians in western Colombia are particularly at risk of forced displacement and human rights abuses due to the presence of armed groups and landmines.
+Venezuelan migrants and refugees are also a very vulnerable group, often discriminated against and subjected to violence and exploitation.

 Information Gaps and needs